leeprevost/pres_elect_US/README.md

 Nevertheless, none of those critiques take away from the core rhetorical question: what explains the gap of votes for Biden over 2016 in the 2020 election?

-The question:
+The question that intrigued me:
 ![vote change from 2016-2020](/img/the_question.png)

-This question intrigued me.

-Also, inspired by the recent NYT visuals that show the "shift left/right" vectors on a map:
+The NYT visuals that show the "shift left/right" vectors on a map got me thinking about how to use these techniques to identify where those votes came from:
 ![NYT vector map](/img/Gbuf-iqXcBAXUaB.jpg)

 ## Methods:
-1) used python pandas to read presidential election data from 2000.
+1) used python pandas to analyze presidential election data from 2000.
-2) Created margin column that shows vote margins as a percent of total vote such that:
+2) Created margin column that shows vote margins between two major parties (negative for Dem, positive for Rep).

 data sourced from: [Harvard Dataverse sourced via MIT Election Lab](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ)

 ## Vote Margins
-(pres_pt.REPUBLICAN - pres_pt.DEMOCRAT)/pres_pt.TOTAL
+- (pres_pt.REPUBLICAN - pres_pt.DEMOCRAT)/pres_pt.TOTAL
-negative values - democrat majority vote positive values -- republican majority vote
+- negative values - democrat majority vote
+- positive values -- republican majority vote

 ## Bins:
 Counties binned into roughly equal vote blocks of 5 which resulted in the following distribution (counts):

 | size   |   count |
 |:-------|--------:|